jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/lukecarson-gas-signoff.md

 volts per ppm = 3.3/9990 = 0.00033 V/ppm

 So the change of 1 ppm results in a change of 0.33mV, the noise level of 110uV is indeed significantly smaller than the voltage change associated with a 1 ppm change in gas concentration (0.32816 mV).
-This reaffirms that the noise level is negligible compared to the resolution of your sensor.
+This confirms that the noise level is negligible compared to the resolution of your sensor.

 steps per ppm = 4096/9990 = 0.41 step/ppm